anil614sagar/advanceddevjam/lab8.md

 ## Pre-requisites

-* You have an OAuth API proxy in Apigee Edge.
-If not, jump back to "API Development - Create a Reverse Proxy" lab.

 * You have the following created on Apigee Edge - an API Product, a Developer and an App.
 If not, jump back to "API Publishing - Packaging APIs" lab.